fulei345/advent_of_code/2024/README.md

 # Day 15: Warehouse Woes
 2D map with objects and a person
 And a list of instruction on that person

+# Day 16: Reindeer Maze
+2D map where you are gonna find all the optimal paths for the race

+# Day 17: Chronospatial Computer
+3 Registers and a list of instruction which can loop Part 2 find which input gives the same program

+# Day 18: RAM Run
+Ram is falling on a 2D square plane
+We gotta find after a number of those bytes is falling what the optimal path is And part 2 find when the paths gets cut off

+# Day 19: Linen Layout
+A combinations of lines material needs to be made to towels Combination problem, we need to find out if they can be made with what we have In Part 2 find all combinations of how we can make the towels

+# Day 20: Race Condition
+2D map where we race against a program and we can disable collision for some time to save some time to the end We need to find how many of those which saves us 100 or more Eah jump who starts and ends the same place are the same121

+# Day 21: Keypad Conundrum
+We have some amount of robots which needs to press some buttons They are chained and we need to press the last robot Find the minimum steps for us to press on the robot

+# Day 22 Monkey Market
+We gets  a list of monkeys secret number and needs to generate their pseudorandom number Then find their 2000 th pseudo number.
+In part 2 we find which sequence of 4 differences in price gets the max bananas for our hiding spot